How to Get More Reviews (15 Easy Ways That Work in 2026)

 Spiegel Research Centre found that people are 270% more likely to purchase products with reviews than those without.

-The financial impact of displaying reviews
+The financial impact of displaying reviews on purchase likelihood and revenue

 • Product reviews can highlight areas of improvement.